 Our aim is to always work with neighborhood stakeholders–business & property owners, neighborhood and greater Anchorage residents, and others–to understand their concerns and visions for a better downtown.
 Our approach is to actively work to bring our stakeholder’s voices into the fold and advocate on issues of importance to our neighborhood.

 Anchorage People Mover is beginning the process of relocating the Downtown Transit Center, and is seeking public comment to help inform decision-making and next steps.
-Anchorage People Mover is hosting a virtual open house, where residents, business owners, and other stakeholders are asked to visit and encouraged to share their feedback before Oct.
-20.
+Details and updates on the Transit Center Study will be shared here.

 Downtown Community Council